Corporate Governance Policy

 (e) neither being nor having been an auditor of the Company, its parent company, subsidiary, affiliate or juristic person who may have conflicts of interest, and not being a major shareholder, non-independent director, executive or partner of an audit firm which employs auditors of the Company, its parent company, subsidiary, affiliate or juristic person who may have conflicts of interest unless the foregoing relationship has ended not less than 2 years from the date of appointment;

-not having any characteristics which make him incapable of expressing independent opinions with regard to the Company’s business affairs.
+- not having any characteristics which make him/her incapable of expressing independent opinions with regard to the Company’s business affairs.

 After having been appointed as independent director with qualifications complying with the criteria under (a) to (i) of paragraph one, the independent director may be assigned by the board of directors to take part in the business decision of the Company, its parent company, subsidiary, affiliate, same-level subsidiary or juristic person who may have conflicts of interest on the condition that such decision must be a collective one.

 The nomination for the Company directorship including an independent director will be based on the suggestion among directors or searching from professional director pool e.g. the Thai Institute of Directors Association (IOD) where a candidate had undergone the director certification programs.
 The nomination is considered from the board diversity, competence, knowledge, working experience, expertise from variety of professions, necessary skills which are lacking among the existing Board of Directors, to be of any gender and to have the qualifications prescribed by the SET, the SEC, the Capital Market Supervisory Board and the Public Limited Companies Act.
 The Nomination and Remuneration Committee will consider and recommend qualified candidates to the Board of Directors and/or the Annual General Shareholder Meeting for approval in each case.
 Details of director appointment are described under the heading “Method of Appointment and Removal of Directors as included in the Company’s Articles of Association”.